bomonike/bomonike.github.io/mac-mini.md

 [_] To display a 4K monitor at 240Hz or an 8K resolution at 60Hz, use <strong>Thunderbolt 4 cables</strong> to connect to the back Thunderbolt ports.

-[_] For two displays, one can be up to 8K resolution at 60Hz with a 5K also at 60Hz, get <strong>Thunderbolt 4 cables</strong> for the back Thunderbolt ports.
+[_] For two displays, one can be up to 8K (7680 × 4320) resolution at 60Hz with a 5K (5120x2880) also at 60Hz through <strong>Thunderbolt 4 cables</strong> on the back Thunderbolt ports.

 [_] For 3 displays, buy two Thunderbolt 4 cables for connecting to the back Thunderbolt 4 ports.
 One is a 6K display at 60Hz and the other is a 5K display at 60Hz.